typedb/typedb/docs/pages/documentation/6-developing-with-java/graph-api.md

 Pattern rule2then = var().rel("ancestor", "p").rel("descendant", "d").isa("Ancestor");
 ```

-If we have a specific `GraknGraph graph` already defined, we can use the Graql pattern parser:
+If we have a specific `GraknTx graph` already defined, we can use the Graql pattern parser:

 ```java
 rule1when = and(graph.graql().parsePatterns("(parent: $p, child: $c) isa Parent;"));